 When it comes to taste and the ability to distinguish between different flavors, these animals are world leaders.

 There are many species of catfish, but they all possess the same physical attributes that give them such a strong sense of smell.
-Catfish have barbels, or whiskers, that grow from their mouth and chin.
-These barbels are covered in taste buds, along with most of the rest of the body, including the tail and fins.
+Catfish have barbels or whiskers that grow from their mouth and chin.
+The barrels, tails, and fins are covered in taste buds.
 Catfish have taste receptors numbering up to 100,000 – the most of any animal species.

 Taste buds are important to catfish as they live in murky water, so vision is not a sense that would help them locate prey.
 Their high volume of taste receptors allows them to quickly identify suitable food sources and avoid those that would be potentially poisonous or lack the necessary nutrients.

 As previously mentioned, cows have a marvelous sense of taste.
-Their tongue is covered in approximately 25,000 taste buds.
-Cows spend on average around 8 hours per day grazing, so they need to detect toxic substances.
+Their tongue is covered with approximately 25,000 taste buds.
+Cows spend, on average, around 8 hours per day grazing, so they need to detect toxic substances.

 This means they can safely graze without the risk of ingesting poisonous plants.
 It also means they are less likely to get sick after eating.
 Cows are ruminants, which means they regurgitate partially digested food to chew further.
 This allows for better digestion as plant matter has a cellulose layer that is difficult to break down.